 The view from the top of the stairs leading to Camilo Beach

-To get here, you will walk down 227 wooden steps to a small, sandy beach with a sea arch and snack bar.
+When the staircase is open, it’s a walk of 227 wooden steps down to a small, sandy beach with a sea arch and snack bar.
 If you walk through the tunnel, you’ll pop out onto another similar beach surrounded by enormous rock walls.

 Our visit was in October, the shoulder season, but even so this beach was very busy (one of the busiest we saw in the Algarve).
 Later in the week, our boat captain from Lagos told us that this beach is wall to wall people and beach blankets in the summer months.